fatima-pura/CompuCourse-CourseManagementSystem/README.md

 # CompuCourse: Course Management System

-CompuCourse is a course management system developed in C++ and designed for first-year students at Batangas State University - Alangilan Campus.
+CompuCourse is a course management system developed in C++ and designed for first-year CICS students at Batangas State University - Alangilan Campus.
 The system enables students to efficiently manage their accounts by performing tasks such as creating an account, viewing account information with enrolled course statuses, updating enrolled courses based on the semester, deleting or unenrolling from a course, and exiting the program.
 Through the implementation of CRUD (Create, Read, Update, Delete) operations, the system effectively manages student data.

 ## Features